 This full-year (2 credit) course is designed for students who are interested in a future career with animals in the health and veterinary technology field.
-Specific units of instruction will include but are not limited to; Introduction to Veterinary technology, Veterinary technology, veterinary technology skills, animal diseases, animal welfare ethics and treatment, animal first aid.
+Specific units of instruction will include but are not limited to; Introduction to Veterinary Technology, Veterinary Terminology, animal diseases, animal welfare ethics and treatment, animal first aid.
 Students will also learn how to properly groom canines and run a student CTE enterprise "The Pinkerton Pet Palace."